lilianschuster/lilianschuster.github.io/_pages/about.md

 I am an active part of the [OGGM community](https://community.oggm.org/roles.html) and the Glacier Model Intercomparison Project Phase 3 ([GlacierMIP3](https://github.com/GlacierMIP/GlacierMIP3)), and I was part of an interdisciplinary project on climate change impact research ([PROVIDE EU H2020](https://www.provide-h2020.eu/) project).
 I like to engage in climate and glacier change communication projects.
 These include [workshops and excursions to glaciers](https://oggm.org/2021/10/04/erasmus-project-obergurgl/), glacier projection visualizations for reports (e.g. *State of the Cryosphere* [2023](https://iccinet.org/statecryo23/) and [2024](https://iccinet.org/statecryo24/) reports), and the ["Goodbye Glaciers"](https://goodbye-glaciers.info/) initiative — a hiking signpost project and website about future glacier loss, with a focus on Central Europe.

-I am currently looking for a postDOC position or any other scientific position starting in autumn/winter 2025.
-It would be great to stay near mountains!
-I am also open to developing a small postdoc proposal that aligns with your research group and my research interests.
+I am currently looking for a PostDoc position or any other scientific position starting.
+It would be great to stay near the mountains!

 ### Education & previous research